SocketMobile/clubkit-ios/README.md

     // More code coming
 }
 ```
-Use the modifier `@objcMembers` in the class declaration to signify that we will be using Objective C objects in our subclass.
+Use the modifier `@objcMembers` in the class declaration to signify that the class will be using Objective C objects in our subclass.
 You will <b>NOT</b> be writing Objective C code here.
 It is merely a requirement for observing `dynamic` variables

 ### Step 1/3

 - First, define a variable you would like to observe in this record.
-As noted before, in this example, we will add an Email Address to this User class.
+As noted before, in this example, you will add an Email Address to this User class.
 - Then, define an enum which conforms to `String`, `CodingKey` and `CaseIterable`.
 Then define cases for all of your variables
 <b>NOTE: The case name must match the name of the variable it represents.</b> camelCase, lowercased, UPPERCASED, etc. It must match exactly